netdata/netdata/docs/guidelines.md

 We store documentation related to Netdata inside of the [`netdata/netdata` repository](https://github.com/netdata/netdata) on GitHub.

+If you want to contribute to our Blog, check the [README](https://github.com/netdata/blog/blob/master/README.md) in our blog repo!

 The Netdata team aggregates and publishes all documentation at [learn.netdata.cloud](/) using [Docusaurus](https://v2.docusaurus.io/) over at the [`netdata/learn` repository](https://github.com/netdata/learn).